llord1/llord1.github.io/Introductory.md

 #### __Working Statement of Problem:__

 What are the factors associated with Saint Lucian Creole's exclusion from most modern machine translation platforms, and how can this exclusion be addressed through Data Science tools and techniques?
+Can the  Kwéyòl langauge be effectively served through the exploration of the two linguistic structures of Dependency and Phrase Structure?

 #### __Introduction and Justification of the Problem:__